DWU CONSULTING — AI RESEARCH

 Definition: The percentage of oversold flights where passengers were involuntarily denied boarding (bumped).
 This is distinct from voluntary denied boarding, where the airline offers compensation and passengers voluntarily give up their seats.

-2024 Performance: Involuntary denied boarding rate in 2024 was approximately 0.08% of passengers.
-This rate has declined substantially from 2019 levels (0.12%) and earlier years, reflecting improved overbooking discipline and capacity management.
+2024 Performance: Involuntary denied boarding rate in 2024 was 0.28 per 10,000 passengers (BTS ATCR, 2024).
+This rate declined from 0.98 per 10,000 passengers in 2019, reflecting improved overbooking discipline and capacity management, based on BTS data.

 Consumer Complaints